 Overall, hormones and neurotransmitters are the holy grail of body regulation and function.
 They are messenger molecules of sorts, charged with coordinating and controlling body activities.

-Hormone levels rise up and down throughout the day to affect numerous activities in the body.
+Hormone levels will go up and down throughout the day to enable numerous activities and functions in the body.

 For example, the melatonin hormone is released early in the night to prepare the body for a good night’s sleep, while cortisol is released in the morning (around 7.00 am) to prepare the body to wake up.